pingcap/docs/configure-memory-usage.md

     set tidb_executor_concurrency = 1;
     ```

 5. Execute the same SQL statement.
-You can find this time the statement can be successfully executed and no error message is returned.
-From the following detailed execution plan, you can see that HashAgg used 600MB of hard disk space.
+You can find that this time, the statement is successfully executed and no error message is returned.
+From the following detailed execution plan, you can see that HashAgg has used 600 MB of hard disk space.

     {{< copyable "sql" >}}